 - To date, three states have signed onto the Multi-State Internet Gaming Agreement (MSIGA), which paves the way for inter-state poker play.
 Those states are Delaware, Nevada and New Jersey.
 With the DOJ’s Wire Act rumblings put to rest (and unlikely to resurface in a Biden administration), Pennsylvania should be more eager to join MSIGA.
 More encouraging news is that Michigan, which recently approved a suite of online gaming, is also poised to join other states to deal poker.
 The three states currently in MSIGA have a combined population of about 13 million.
 The good news for poker operators is that Pennsylvania and Michigan add combined populations of nearly 29 million.

 CHECK OUT: The Top Online Casinos In Pennsylvania

 So far, Pennsylvania’s poker players have been able to participate in online poker tournaments that only include players located within the state.
 Once inter-state poker is permitted, both poker tournaments and cash games will enjoy the benefits of much larger player pools.
 Some of those benefits should be a greater range of poker variants being spread at more price points and being held more frequently.

 Not to be dismissed is the added benefit of competition to customers.
-With more operators trying to capture their share of the online poker market, players can look forward to more promotions and perks — similar to what is happening in online sports betting — that can make the game more attractive for the players.
+With more operators trying to capture their share of the online poker market, players can look forward to more promotions and perks — similar to what is happening in PA Online Sportsbooks — that can make the game more attractive for the players.